 Compression bandages should be applied snugly but not so tightly that they cut off circulation.

 Don’t hesitate to elevate the affected area as much as possible.
-Depending on where you are injured, this can mean propping up your leg on a pillow when you’re sitting down or using an ice pack to elevate your arm.
+Depending on where you are injured, this can mean propping up your leg on a pillow while sitting down or using an ice pack to elevate your arm.

 Speak to a Doctor